So, you’ve created your company… What’s next?

 3. Strategic and Innovative thinking

-Having strategic goals and identifying steps on meeting them provides more directly to your company.
+Having strategic goals and identifying steps to meeting them provides more directly to your company.
 However, strategic thinking goes beyond that as it should never be a one-time, big-time approach.
 Instead, it is a continuous process of strategizing as you discover more opportunities or encounter more risks in the business arena.
 Practicing strategic thinking involves scenario-building and prioritization to arrive at the best possible course of action.

-Innovative thinking facilitates staying relevant amidst the several product and services options available before us.
+Innovative thinking facilitates staying relevant amidst the several product and service options available before us.
 Good leadership skills foster a culture of innovation by creating, supporting, and molding leaders’ teams to push forward.
 By being up to date with technology and continuously bringing in new solutions addressing one’s needs, you can gain a competitive advantage.

 Team members need proper guidance and training to excel in their positions.
-However, managers often set aside spending time and attention in developing their employees through coaching due to more urgent tasks at hand, without realizing that coaching is critical as it provides a venue for employees and leaders to achieve alignment on the goals and expectations concerning the tasks assigned to them.
+However, managers often set aside spending time and attention to developing their employees through coaching due to more urgent tasks at hand, without realizing that coaching is critical as it provides a venue for employees and leaders to achieve alignment on the goals and expectations concerning the tasks assigned to them.